 Effectiveness of CBT in Drug Rehab

-According to the National Library of Medicine, cognitive-behavioral therapy in drug rehab has proved great effectiveness.
+According to the National Library of Medicine, cognitive-behavioral therapy in drug rehab has proven effective.
 Whether alone or integrated with other treatment strategies, CBT is a successful treatment technique for addiction.

 Factors Influencing the Effectiveness of CBT in Drug Rehab

 The effect and outcome of CBT in drug rehab can be long-lasting.
 However, according to research, the effectiveness may vary depending on the substance.
-In general, CBT is more effective treating marijuana addiction as opposed to alcohol or cocaine.
+CBT is more effective in treating marijuana addiction than alcohol or cocaine.

-What’s more, CBT is proven to be even more successful when combined with other psychosocial treatments.
-Having said that, experts are yet to do more research regarding this matter.
+Moreover, CBT is even more successful when combined with other psychosocial treatments.
+Experts have yet to do more research regarding this matter.

 How To Access CBT in Drug Rehab